Expat Exchange

 What are the schools in Saipan like?

 "Schools in Saipan consist of both public and private institutions.
 Public schools include the Saipan Northern Marianas Public School System, which offers K-12 education and the Northern Marianas College, a two-year college.
 The private schools in Saipan include the Saipan International School, an international school catering to K-12 curriculum; and Marianas Baptist Academy, a K-12 Christian school.
-There are also several other private and independent schools on the island," explained one expat living in Saipan, United States.
+There are also several other private and independent schools on the island," commented one expat when asked about in Saipan.

 Are healthcare and health insurance expensive in Saipan?